Welcome to the new KidsHealth website! See what is new.

 • Checking Method For Managing Sleep Problems

-If your child is anxious about going to sleep or you think it may be hard to keep them in their bedroom, then using the 'checking method' may be helpful.
+If your child feels anxious about sleep or staying in their bedroom, the 'checking method' might help.

 • Camping Out Method For Managing Sleep Problems

-If your child is anxious about going to sleep, then 'camping out' may be helpful.
-You put a chair or camp bed next to your child's bed and gradually remove the chair as your child begins to fall asleep alone.
+If your child is anxious about going to sleep, the ‘camping out’ method may help.
+Sit on a chair or camp bed next to your child’s bed and gradually move further away as your child learns to fall asleep on their own.

 • Bedtime Pass For Managing Sleep Problems

-For tamariki (children) who have a difficult time staying in their bedroom or cry out, making a bedtime pass for your child may be valuable.
+For tamariki (children) who find it hard to stay in their bedroom or who call out, a bedtime pass may help.

 • Bedtime Fading For Managing Sleep Problems

-Putting tamariki (children) to bed when they are not tired increases the chances of bedtime struggles.
-Therefore, for some tamariki it is best to start by setting the bedtime at the time they usually fall asleep and gradually making the bedtime earlier.
+Putting tamariki (children) to bed when they are not tired can lead to bedtime struggles.
+For some tamariki, it helps to start with a bedtime close to when they usually fall asleep, then gradually make it earlier.

 • Checklist For Preventing Your Baby From Choking